-Create one educational strategy demonstration specific to your grade level and discipline that demonstrates understanding and respect for individual and group diversity.
+Create one educational strategy specific to your grade level and discipline that demonstrates understanding and respect for individual and group diversity.
 This strategy should include special considerations for 1) learning disability in reading, 2) limited English proficiency, and 3) the economically disadvantaged.
-This demonstration should also include a component of technology.
-You should provide handouts (with the strategy) to the other students.
-The strategy will be presented during the 4th class meeting.
+This assignment should also include a component of technology.
+You should upload the completed strategy via Moodle.